damianc/damianc/README.md

 > $\because$ **Einstein**: $E = MC^2$
 > $\therefore$ **Zweistein**: $2 = \log_C\left( \frac{E}{M} \right)$

-> you're not a mathematician if you don't happen to fail at basics
+> you ain't no mathematician if you never fucked up basic algebra

 <!---
 damianc/damianc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.